 Figure A4.
 Plot of standardized beta coefficients and 95% confidence intervals for all fixed effect covariates (with random effect of site not shown), for the family well-being principal components (PCs), comprising the null model for the hierarchical linear mixed-effect model comparisons.
 Note: Reporter reference level is biological mother; Hispanic/Latinx reference level is Non-Hispanic/Latinx; Race reference level is White; and sex reference level is female.

-Appendix B
+Appendix S2

 Description of Statistical Models